Random Subset Averaging: Conclusions

 \section{Conclusions}

-This paper proposes Random Subset Averaging (RSA), a new ensemble method for high-dimensional forecasting with complex covariate correlations.
-RSA constructs candidate models via binomial random subset strategy and aggregates them through a two-round convex weighting scheme, striking a balance between model complexity and predictive accuracy, while enhancing predictive stability.
+This paper proposes Random Subset Averaging (RSA), a new ensemble method for high-dimensional forecasting with complex covariate dependence.
+RSA constructs candidate models via a binomial random subset strategy and aggregates them through a two-round convex weighting scheme, striking a balance between model complexity and predictive accuracy, while enhancing stability.
 We establish its asymptotic optimality under general conditions with data-dependent first-round weights, and derive finite-sample risk bounds under orthogonal designs.
-Theoretical analysis shows that RSA can outperform both nested model averaging and random subspace methods when selection probabilities are optimally tuned.
-Simulations and an empirical application further demonstrate RSA's consistent advantages over variable selection, model averaging, and machine-learning-based ensembles.
+Theoretical analysis shows that RSA incurs no asymptotic approximation loss relative to flat Mallows averaging and can outperform nested model averaging and random subspace methods when selection probabilities are appropriately tuned.
+Simulation studies and an empirical application further provide consistent evidence of RSA's strong and stable predictive performance relative to variable selection, model averaging, and machine-learning-based ensembles.

 While RSA shares conceptual similarities with ensemble methods such as dropout, stacking, and random forests, it is distinguished by its structured two-layer architecture and convex aggregation scheme.
-These design features not only improve robustness and computational tractability but also provide a foundation for rigorous theoretical guarantees.
-As a result, RSA offers a principled, computationally feasible, and empirically effective approach to high-dimensional prediction, particularly in settings with model uncertainty or strong covariate multicollinearity.
-Looking ahead, RSA may be extended to broader modeling frameworks, including classification tasks, generalized linear models, and adaptive or multi-layer ensemble designs.
+These design features enhance robustness and computational tractability while enabling rigorous theoretical analysis.
+As a result, RSA offers a principled and computationally feasible approach to high-dimensional prediction, particularly in settings characterized by model uncertainty and strong covariate multicollinearity.
+Looking ahead, RSA can be extended to broader modeling frameworks, including classification problems, generalized linear models, and multi-round or adaptive ensemble constructions.
+This perspective highlights the role of structured randomization and adaptive shrinkage in stabilizing prediction under dependence.